Author: Elena Grice

 Rewild the Church Action!

 We were blessed with the weather.
-Planning an action for October in London, and especially by the Thames was a potential disaster, but the sun was shining and the breeze light.
-The gathering together is my favourite part of an action, as the energy rises, and people arrive, bringing children, dogs, music and colour with…
+Planning an action for October in London, and especially by the Thames was a potential disaster, but the sun was shining and the breeze light for our Rewild the Church action.

 -